rava-dosa/epub2pdf/Readme.md

   use `encoding=utf8` when write/read files
 - page lost
  locate content files in content.opf instead of toc.ncx
+- toc lost
+  use regex to update hyperlink

 # How it works [Epub]
 1. Epub is zipped file containing xhtml and metadata.